Free Floristry Lesson

 Foliage such as leather fern.
 Other suitable types are eucalyptus gum and nandina

-Large leaves such as hosta and camellia leaves
+Large leaves such as hosta or camellia leaves

 Tall glass container,